lethain/staff-eng/src/stories/dmitry-petrashko.md

 Additionally, before Covid-19-induced lockdown, I used to join random tables for dinners at Stripe.
 I’d ask 3 questions:

 *   What are you working on?
 *   What makes it hard?
 *   How can infrastructure teams help?

-This became a great tool in two ways: 1) connecting me to my users, helping discover their needs; 2) helping mitigate unhappiness of teams that aren’t yet supported by having a discussion similar to: “yes, I agree we could help you by doing X, now, lets together look on what we should stop doing to create place for this”, where a person discovers that, while they would like us to address their pain point, they don't want it addressed at cost of us deprioritizing our current projects.
+This became a great tool in two ways: 1) connecting me to my users, helping discover their needs; 2) helping mitigate unhappiness of teams that aren’t yet supported by having a discussion similar to: “yes, I agree we could help you by doing X, now, lets together look on what we should stop doing to create place for this”, where a person would frequently discover that, while they would like us to address their pain point, they don't want it addressed at cost of us deprioritizing our current projects.

 **_How have you sponsored other engineers?
 Is sponsoring other engineers an important aspect of your role?_**